-In March of 2014, I began a Project 365 that ended up capturing one of the most transitional years of my life, and taught me to love photography in new ways.
+In March of 2014, I began a Project 365 that ended up capturing one of the most transitional years of my life, and taught me to love photography in a whole new way.

-This sort of project has become popular in recent years and I am a huge advocate.
-It is so incredible to look back on some aspect of life throughout a whole year as it progress through the seasons, through the highlights, the news, the changes, the holidays, even the mundane daily chores and tasks that seem so incredibly unpicturesque in the moment - something about revisiting those moments a year later breeds appreciation and gratefulness on a whole new level.
+It is so incredible to look back over that whole year now, through the seasons, the highlights, the grief, the moves, the holidays, even the mundane daily chores and tasks that seemed so incredibly unpicturesque in the moment - something about revisiting those moments down the road breed such appreciation and gratefulness.

 If you've been thinking about starting a Project 365, but don't really know where to begin --

 A. that's understandable because it's kindof a big commitment.